Baked Oats For One | Quick And Easy

 Is baked oats and baked oatmeal the same thing?

-Yes and no on that.
-The difference really is texture.
+Yes and no. The difference really is texture.
 Baked oat recipes like this one blend the oats before cooking.
 With the other ingredients added it’s more airy and cake-like.
 Baked oatmeal leaves the oats whole, which makes it more chewy.

 Can I make this without egg?